godisren/querydsl-demo/README.md

 Demonstrate how Querydsl works on complex query cases by extending JPA in SpringBoot project.

+One of advantages of using Querydsl is that we can still make use of JPA functionality and extend more dynamic entity operations, especially, you have used JPA in your project.

+Type safety is also an important feature of Querydsl.
+In this way, a developer can reduce the failed operations of mismatched columns based on the string-based query statement.

 # Tech stack

 - JDK 17